Dark Eye Circle vs Eye Bags Treatments in Singapore

 • Skin Implication: Thinning skin makes blood vessels more prominent.

-• Treatment: Options like Dual Yellow Laser aim to stimulate collagen production and break down the pigments, reducing the prominence of blood vessels.
+• Treatment: Options like laser treatments or dermal fillers aim to stimulate collagen production and break down the pigments, reducing the prominence of blood vessels.

 Eye Bags